KristynaPluhackova/MD_models_Ecoli-PLE/README.txt

 #The directory AA_resolution contains simulations files at AA resolution using CHARMM36 and GROMACS201x

 #The directory resolution_conversion contains conversion program backward, routine initram and mapping files for resolution conversion

+#The directories AA_results and CG_results contain data used to create the plots in the manuscript.